Charles Schwab vs TradeZero (2025)

 Extra Services

-Fractional-share Trading: Schwab customers can trade the S&P 500 stocks in whole dollars.
+Fractional-share Trading: Schwab clients can buy fractions of S&P 500 stocks.

 Winner: Schwab